GHogChi/java-fp-utils/README.md

 # java-fp-utils
-Utility classes to mitigate some Java problems and make your code more FP-like.
+Utility classes to mitigate some Java problems and make Java code more FP-like.

+## Result